-Since July of 2017, Google has been rolling out a new feature called, Google My Business Messaging.
+Since July of 2017, Google has been rolling out a new feature called, Google Business Profile Messaging.
 Leading experts have been reporting that the platform started rolling out back in July and the program itself was in a beta/pilot program since November of 2016.

-What is Google My Business Messaging?
+What is Google Business Profile Messaging?

-The messaging feature for Google My Business is very similar to Yelp’s messaging feature.
+The messaging feature for Google Business Profile is very similar to Yelp’s messaging feature.
 It allows users to be able contact the business directly by messaging the business, which provides some flexibility if users don’t want to call.

 Like Yelp, the feature tells users the typical response time for messages which can help push the potential patients to send a quick message before they come in.